 Problem alerts for your key personnel

-Escalating notifications that are forwarded to supervisors after user-defined time limits
+Escalating notifications that are forwarded to supervisors after customized time limits

 The only way to obtain these capabilities - with or without a NOC - is to deploy an advanced alarm monitoring system.
 This system will provide you with important alarm alerts, while also tracking alarm histories to help you tackle the source of frequently occurring problems.

 Alarm monitoring is an integral component of your NOC (as well as of your company overall, even if can't afford to have a dedicated NOC).
-Without it, you won't know about problems in your network until it's too late, and by that time your customers have already lost service - and a good deal of patience with your service levels.
+If you don't have monitoring, you won't know about problems in your network until it's too late.
+So, by that time your customers have already lost service - and a good deal of patience with your service levels.

-A good alarm monitoring system provides your staff with important real-time info they need about problems throughout your network.
-You or your NOC staff will be able to look at this alarm info in a variety of ways.
+A good alarm monitoring system provides your NOC engineers with important real-time info they need about performance issues throughout your network.
+You will be able to look at this alarm info in a variety of ways.
 This enables faster problem resolution by timely dispatching technical teams to your various remotes sites.

-To deploy the most effective alarm monitoring system for your business, you need advanced remote telemetry units - RTUs - as well as a modern alarm master (also known as NOC managers).
+To deploy the most effective alarm monitoring system for your business, you need advanced remote telemetry units (RTUs) as well as a modern alarm master (also known as NOC managers).
 The most advanced gear will provide you with the best alarm collection and reporting.

 The RTU's job is to handle the alarm collection portion of your network monitoring.
 These remotes can monitor a number of devices at a remote site.

 After collecting an alarm, these remotes will then report the data to your alarm master.
 This alarm will be displayed within your NOC (if you choose to have one), as well as in emails to your appropriate techs.